- Advocating & Researching for Anti-Hunger Policies

 Where We Do It

-We run five neighborhood groups throughout the city in partnership with emergency food programs that host and support our efforts - Northwest Bronx, Long Island City, Bedford-Stuyvesant, East Harlem, and West Harlem.
+We run seven neighborhood groups throughout the city in partnership with emergency food programs that host and support our efforts - Northwest Bronx, Long Island City, Bedford-Stuyvesant, East Harlem, Flatbush, Staten Island, and Chelsea.

 How We Do It